cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table-as.md

 DISTRIBUTED BY ( column [opclass] [, ... ] )
 DISTRIBUTED RANDOMLY
 DISTRIBUTED REPLICATED
-:   Used to declare the Greenplum Database distribution policy for the table.
+:   Used to declare the Cloudberry Database distribution policy for the table.
 Refer to [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md) for details.

 ## Notes